squidsolutions/squid-events-api/README.md

 ### Account Model

-Properties allowing to identify the Account associated with the user.
+Properties allowing to identify the institution Account that the user belongs to.

-It extends from the Usage model.
+It inhrits from:
+ * Usage model

 #### AccountID
 * key: pub:accountID
 * method: withAccountID()
 * string(256)
 * mandatory
-* this is an internal ID of the user account.
-It must allow to retrieve account reference data.
+* this is an internal ID of the institution account.
+It must be a valid reference from the meta-data.
 * example:

 #### AuthenticationMethod